pmgoriya/SRE-Bootcamp-One2N/Readme.md

 ### How to run the application on your machine

-- Prerequisites: docker and python installed
+* Clone the repo

+* Run chmod +x install-prereq.sh && ./install-prereq.sh

-- Create a .env file within students_fastapi directory in the format given in env.example because this will be used in the makefile and docker containers
+* Create a .env file within students_fastapi directory in the format given in env.example because this will be used in the makefile and docker containers

-- Follow the instructions given in makefile in order (To just build from start to end type `make up`)
+* Follow the instructions given in Makefile in order (To just build from start to end type make run)

+* To run tests, use make test

+* To stop and remove the Postgres container, use make clean-db

 ### Unit tests